JarlMorgennebel/homelab/stalwart/OPNSense+os-caddy+Adguar+Docker-Howto.md

    - Upstream port to 443

 This will limit access to /admin/ only from LAN-AccessList and allow all others.
+Access will not work until certificates have been copied over from Caddy at OPNSense (see below).

 ### Caddy (Layer4 proxy)
  - Login to OPNSense >> Services >> Caddy >> General Settings and enable Layer4 proxy